pzaino/thecrowler/doc/information_seed_lifecycle.md

    claiming engine, increments `attempts`, and stamps `last_processed_at`.
 5. The runner parses and validates `InformationSeed.config` into the per-run contract shown below.
-6. Built-in phases render queries, select configured providers, fan out bounded provider requests, normalize URLs, remove duplicate URLs or hosts according to seed options, enforce candidate limits, persist accepted candidates as `Sources`, link them through `SourceInformationSeedIndex`, and emit discovery events.
+6. Candidate processing always uses this canonical order: URL normalization and URL/host de-duplication, built-in filters, user candidate plugins, source override validation, then persistence/linking.
+Built-in filters enforce allowed domains, denied domains, required URL schemes, minimum score, maximum candidates per host/domain, and the seed/global candidate limit before any user plugin can run.
-7. Custom candidate plugin phases run only after built-in provider discovery and URL normalization/de-duplication.
-Plugins may reject candidates or apply the documented safe source overrides, but they do not replace the built-in source persistence, source/seed linking, lifecycle finalization, or event emission phases.
+7. Custom candidate plugin phases run only after built-in provider discovery, URL normalization/de-duplication, and built-in filters. `candidate_plugins` is both the ordered execution list and the allow-list: when omitted, all registered candidate processors run in registration order; when present, only matching named processors run, in the seed-provided order, with duplicate or unknown names ignored.
+Plugins may reject candidates or apply the documented safe source overrides, but plugin output and source overrides are validated before any decision or override is applied.
+Plugins do not replace built-in source persistence, source/seed linking, lifecycle finalization, or event emission phases.
-7. The runner writes `completed`, `error`, or `disabled` as the terminal status for the current attempt according to the final-status table.
+8. The runner writes `completed`, `error`, or `disabled` as the terminal status for the current attempt according to the final-status table.

 ## `InformationSeed.config` example